e-delaney/oxon-fair/README.md

 The remainder of the document lists the standard measures provided by the group_metrics library, which is imported as:

-    from oxonfair.utils import group_metrics as gm
+    from anonfair.utils import group_metrics as gm

 #### Basic Structure